-With cybersecurity becoming a hot button issue, Kaspersky Lab found itselves on the frontlines of hacking and cyber attack stories by national and international media.
+With cybersecurity becoming a hot button issue, Kaspersky Lab found itself on the frontlines of hacking and cyber attack stories by national and international media.

 The international software security group has clients that range from governments and large-scale businesses to your average at-home user.
 Its team consists of security specialists around the world working together and striving to constantly improve and provide only the best security for all of its clients.